NEW BUSINESS MODELS

 The first generation of blockchains, like Bitcoin, was only used as a store of value.
 The second generation, like Ethereum, was already able to carry out complicated transactions with smart contracts.
 Because of technical limitations, Ethereum can now hardly scale anymore.
 And with a number of new blockchains, completely new business models will open up in the future.
 It is very clear to me: The coming decades will be a great success story for the new blockchains.

 This is precisely why I am concerned with their meaningfulness, follow technical developments and intensively train myself with blockchain programming in the languages Solidity (Ethereum Blockchain) and Plutus (Cardano Blockchain).
-Because: If experiences, ideas and trends come together, completely new problem solutions can be created.
+For a good reason: If experiences, ideas and trends come together, completely new problem solutions can be created.

 The subject of cryptocurrency is not new to me: I ran my own miner and a Bitcoin full node as early as 2015.
 The evolution of blockchains is currently opening up new opportunities in which I would like to be actively involved.